hoangvvo/benzene/docs/pages/reference/packages.md

 }
 ```

 It does not matter whether we are dealing with the [`req` of Node.js IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage) or the [`body` of Deno Reader](https://doc.deno.land/builtin/stable#Deno.Reader).
-We only need provide such an object containing the above JavaScript data types.
+We only need to provide such an object containing the above JavaScript data types.

-This is great because it enables you to switch frameworks without modifying your GraphQL server logic, while allowing maintainers to focus on developing small sets of packages.
+This is great because it enables you to switch frameworks without modifying your GraphQL server logic while allowing maintainers to focus on few sets of packages.

 ## The factory function